2012–13 Liga Nacional Superior de Voleibol Femenino: Competition format

 The 2012-13 season uses the same format as the previous edition, the first round is a double round robyn pool between all teams, after the round, the top 8 move on to the quarterfinal play-offs.

-First round
+First stage

-The first round is a Round-Robyn system where all 12 teams will play once against the other 11 in home-and-away matches making a total of 132 matches in the round.
+The first round is a Round-Robin system where all 12 teams will play once against the other 11 in home-and-away matches making a total of 132 matches in the round.